 Using Tools to Track AI Mentions

 New specialized tools now track brand appearances in AI-generated responses.
-These tools watch:- Brand mentions in AI-generated responses
+These tools watch:

 - AI’s source citations when talking about your brand